Jeff Taylor, co-founder, CEO and Director of Coffee Operations for PT’s Coffee Roasting Co., founded PT’s Coffee in 1993.

 Maritza is now the Director of Quality Control for PT’s Coffee Roasting Co., based in Topeka, Kansas.
 She works to ensure all of our Direct Trade partners are meeting, or surpassing, our quality standards and continually building relationships with producers.

 Brent has been with PT’s since 2011 but is by no means new to our company.
 Together with his wife, he formerly managed one of PT’s longest standing wholesale clients.
-Brent brings over ten years of management experience to his position as Production and Sustainability Manager.
-Coordinating our daily production operations is just one of the many hats he wears for us.
-As Assistant Roaster, Brent works directly with our Head Roaster to develop the best roast profiles achievable for each coffee.
-He also heads our inventory management sector and plays an essential part in mapping out our long-term production plans.
-This requires direct communication with our Director of Coffee, Quality Control team, and Sales Staff.
-He also oversees our USDA and OCIA certification and compliance standards.
+Brent brings over ten years of management experience to his position as Director of Operations and Sustainability.
+Brent oversees coordination of our daily wholesale operations and financial management.
+Working directly with our Production and Sales Teams, our Customer Service, Design, and Marketing Staff, and our Directors of Coffee and Quality Control, he wears numerous hats for PT’s.

 Brent brings a unique and valuable expertise to our broader Sustainability and Direct Trade missions.
 He holds a Ph.D. in Geography and has taught over a dozen different courses in the Political Science Department at Washburn University, and the Geography Department and Environmental Studies Program at The University of Kansas.
 His advanced knowledge of environmental law and social justice issues is an asset to our evolving initiatives to encourage and support sustainable practices at origin and to broaden our educational capacity both domestically and abroad.
 His practical knowledge of Geographic Information Systems (GIS) technology, climate and soil analysis, and biogeography provide us with an impressive opportunity to embolden our working relationships with our Direct Trade partners.
 Here at our roasting facility, this skill set also applies to Brent’s initiatives to reduce our carbon footprint, institute everyday green practices, and develop partnerships with local farmers involving composting of production by-products.